Updated: Sep 8

 It’s no doubt that video laryngoscopy (VL) is sweeping the nation.
-While there are some resistors, the majority of providers have moved towards utilizing VL for their routine intubations.
+While there are some resistors, most providers have moved towards utilizing VL for their routine intubations.
 The VL tool comes in many shapes and sizes, and each one provides a little something different.
-Hyper-angulated blades allow you to “peak” around the corner with very little displacement of tissue.
-The standard geometry blade allows you to use the tool like DL, but optimize your view and allow your colleagues to see what you see.
+Hyper-angulated blades allow you to “peak” around the corner with little tissue displacement.
+The standard geometry blade allows you to use tools like DL but optimize your view and allow your colleagues to see what you see.
 For these reasons, I have personally adopted VL into my routine practice.
-I have seen the success rates of my service DRASTICALY improve with this addition.
+I have seen the success rates of my service DRASTICALLY improve with this addition.
 I have seen some studies that show no difference between DL & VL.
-My only argument against these studies, is that the services that are cooperating in the study have high exposure to intubations.
-The question isn’t whether VL is better than DL, but rather are we practiced enough to effectively use DL.
+My only argument against these studies is that the services that are cooperating in the study have high exposure to intubations.
+The question isn’t whether VL is better than DL, but rather are we practiced enough to use DL effectively.

 Tip 6.
 Simulation

 “The mannequin is nothing like the real thing!”
-This phrase comes out of most student’s mouth as they walk out of the operating room after clinicals.
+This phrase comes out of most student’s mouths as they walk out of the operating room after clinical.
 The truth is, they’re right!
 But, I don’t think the actual procedure of intubating is that difficult, and it’s certainly not the most dangerous.
-The part that we need to practice is the steps leading up to intubation, and the monitoring afterwards.
+The part that we need to practice is the steps leading up to intubation and the monitoring afterward.
 No one dies from someone missing a tube and recognizing it right away.
 People die when the heuristics and planning fail to recognize failure.
 Guess what?
 This part we can simulate!
-Students routinely go into the OR and nail an intubation under the proper set up of an anesthesiologist.
+Students routinely go into the OR and nail intubation under the proper setup of an anesthesiologist.
 It’s required to complete clinicals!
-This right here tells me that we are capable of performing the skill, we just need help with knowing when to do it, and optimizing the conditions we perform it in.
+This right here tells me that we are capable of performing the skill; we just need help with knowing when to do it, and optimizing the conditions we perform it in.